 What is an Energy Performance Certificate (EPC)?

-If you are looking to lease or sell a commercial property, it must have an energy rating no lower than E even though F and G are still available ratings.
+From April 2018 to April 2023, if you were looking to lease or sell a commercial property, it needed an energy rating no lower than E, even though F and G are still available ratings.

 Is an EPC a Legal Requirement?